 There are many similarities between logistics and supply chain management, as they both deal with the coordination of resources in order to achieve specific goals.
 For example, logistics and supply chain management involve planning and executing transportation routes, coordinating resources such as raw materials and finished goods, and managing information flow.

 Another similarity is that both work towards attaining the same goal of the company, i.e., ensuring customer satisfaction.
-Logistics and supply chain management share the common goal of ensuring that products are delivered to the customers without any hassle.
+Logistics and SCM share the common goal of ensuring that products are delivered to the customers without any hassle.

 What Is The Role of Logistics In Supply Chain Management?